truemagic-coder/solana-agent/README.md

 * Powerful tool integration using standard Python packages and/or inline tools
 * Assigned tools are utilized by agents automatically and effectively
 * Simple business definition using JSON
-* Ability to access any MCP server via URL

 ## Stack